regindex/suffixient-array/README.md

 ~~~~

 ## Usage
-You can construct a smallest suffixient set of your input using the suffixient-set.py interface.
+You can <b>construct a smallest suffixient set</b> of your input using the suffixient-set.py interface.
 This interface calls the C++ binaries that process the input text file and generate a suffixient set based on the chosen algorithm.
 Note that the input file must not contain the characters 0, 1, or 2, as they are reserved for internal use.
 ```
 usage: suffixient-set.py [-h] [-a ALGORITHM] [-o OUTPUT] [-w WSIZE] [-p MOD] [-t THREADS] [-i] input